Verifying names on the phone can be a tricky!

 “Great!
 Thank you.”

 If you’re unfamiliar with the caller’s name and not comfortable taking a guess, start with a polite question like “Would you mind spelling that for me?”
 Then, spell the name back to the caller for confirmation.
 Lots of letters sound alike, so when confirming spelling, use words to clarify letters (“Is that T as in Terrific?”).
 Our phone answering pros keep a spelling alphabet handy for just this reason.

 Caller ID may be helpful when verifying names.
 If the caller’s name matches the name shown on caller ID, try prompting the caller with the name spelling shown there.
 Caller ID isn’t always correct — don’t use it as a replacement for verification — but it can be a great tool for verifying spelling.

 When a caller hesitates to verify information, try politely explaining that you’ve been asked to verify names with the information you collect.
 Explain that you’d hate to pass along incorrect or incomplete information.
 Then, ask for the information again.

 “I’ve been asked to verify spelling before transferring calls, and I’d hate to pass along your information incorrectly.
 Would you mind spelling your last name for me?”

 Sounds pretty sweet, right?
 A little politeness goes a long way over the telephone.

 What are your info-collecting tips?
-Share your knowledge with our virtual receptionist crew by leaving a comment below!
+Share your knowledge with our virtual receptionist crew by leaving us a comment, or check out more of the Ruby treatment below!